alanlu-dev/elements/README.md

-# @alanlu-dev/monorepo
+# @alanlu-dev/elements

-A monorepo starter template.
+A collection of web components.